-EDU 2000 Introduction to Professional Education Experiences

-Introduces the student to the realities of the teaching profession, the structure and operation of schools, current educational issues and trends, and the foundations of education.
+EDU 2000 Introduction to Professional Education Experiences 3 s.h.
+Introduces the student to the realities of the teaching profession, the structure and operations of schools, current educational issues and trends, and the foundations of education.
 Course work includes observation and participation in classroom settings.
 Lecture 2 hours, laboratory 1 hour.
 Prerequisite: PSY 1010 and WRT 1020.
 Note: during EDU 2000, the student must complete and sign a Consent for Criminal Background Check.
 See advisors in the Education Office for a sample form.

-EDU 2010 Introductory Education Field Experience
+EDU 2010 Introductory Education Field Experience 1 s.h.
 Observations and participation in classroom settings.
 Designed for students who have completed an introductory education course equivalent to EDU 2000, but do not have the required field experience.

 EDU 2140 Conflict Resolution (SOC/SW) 1 s.h.
 EDU 2330 Learning and Teaching Number Concepts (MTH) 3 s.h.
-EDU 2340 Learning and Teaching Geometric and Statistical Concepts (MTH) 3 s.h.
-EDU 3020 Program Development for Adult Education and Events (AGE) 3 s.h.
-EDU 3030 Physical Education for the Elementary Classroom Teacher (PED) 2 s.h.
+EDU 2340 Learning and Teaching Geometric and Statist Concepts (MTH) ical 3 s.h.
+EDU 3020 Program Development for Adult Education ar Events (AGE) nd 3 s.h.
+EDU 3030 Physical Education for the Elementary Classro Teacher (PED) oom 2 s.h.
 EDU 3050 Health for the Elementary Classroom Teacher (HED) 1 s.h.
 EDU 3070 Social Studies Foundations (SSC) 3 s.h.
+EDU 3090 Music for the Classroom Teacher (MUS) 2 s.h.
 EDU 3120 Educational Psychology 3 s.h.

-EDU 3090 Music for the Classroom Teacher (MUS) 2 s.h.

 Focus on the learning process: role of the teacher in learning; efficiency of learning as it is affected by the developmental processes; psychological principles that are central to the learning process and their relationship to the teaching situation; variables in learning; and evaluation of the outcomes of learning.
 Application of learning theory and multicultural concepts in a field-based context.
 Includes a 1 hour field experience (30 clock hours).
-Prerequisites: PSY 1010 and EDU 2000.
+Prerequisites: PSY 101 and EDU 2000.

 EDU 3130 Field Experience for Educational Psychology 1 s.h.
 Observations and participation in classroom settings.
 Designed for students who have completed an educational psychology course equivalent to EDU 3120, but do not have the required field experience.

-EDU 3160 Art for the Elementary School Teacher (AED)
+EDU 3160 Art for the Elementary School Teacher (AED) 2 s.h.

-EDU 3210 Theory and Principles of Reading Instruction

-(elementary and K-12) 3 s.h.

-Study of theory and process in developmentally-appropriate, evidenced-based reading/writing instruction, including language and literacy acquisition, word recognition, comprehension and fluency, vocabulary, methods of instruction and assessment, program development, and planning for differentiated instruction.
+EDU 3210 Theory and Principles of Reading Instruction (elementary and K-12) 3 s.h.
+Study of theory and process in developmentally-appropriate, evidence-based reading/writing instruction, including language and literacy acquisition, word recognition, comprehension and fluency, vocabulary, methods of instruction and assessment, program development, and planning of differentiated instruction.
 Prerequisites: PSY 1010, EDU 2000.
 Prerequisite or corequisite: EDU 3120.

-EDU 3300 The Exceptional Learner in the Classroom 3 s.h
+EDU 3300 The Exceptional Learner in the Classroom 3 s.h.
 Development of a working knowledge of the historical perspective of present special education programs, the effects of litigation, and the continuum of special education services.
 Identifying, evaluating, and differentiating instruction for students with special needs by way of a continuum of services in the least-restrictive environment.
-Response-to-intervention; positive behavior support; collaboration with school personnel and parents; community resources.
+Response-tointervention; positive behavior support; collaboration with school personnel and parents; community resources.
 Fifteenclock-hour field experience required.

 EDU 3350 Language Arts and Linguistics Foundations 3 s.h.

-Application of linguistic theory to language arts education, including an overview of structural and transformational linguistics, and its impact on oral and written communication; techniques of handwriting, and an exploration of the theory and techniques of listening, speaking, and writing effectively in the English language.
+Application of linguistic theory to language arts education, including an overview of structural and transformational linguistics, and its impact on oral and written communication; techniques of handwriting, and exploration of the theory and techniques of listening, speaking, and writing effectively in the English language.
 Prerequisite: EDU 3210.